BelT26/RDFC/README.md

 * A page dedicated to upcoming social events

 ### User Stories
-Once I had collected the requirements I created a project with the Kanban template on Github and added all of the user stories.
-These were arranged into epics as shown in the table below and allocated a priority rating.
+After receiving the initial project brief I created a project with the Kanban template on Github and added user stories.
+Following my first meeting with the club manager the list of stories was extended.
+They were arranged into epics as shown in the table below and allocated a priority rating of between 1 and 3 with priority 1 being the most important.
-Each user story was then broken down into tasks.
+User stories were broken down into tasks as in the example below.

 ### Project Review Meeting
 Once the project was near completion I scheduled another meeting with the club manager to review the progress of the site.
 Steve was happy to leave the pages for the match reports and social events to a later date, but requested that I add a page in which he could view which members had registered for the upcoming match and also a facility whereby players could be placed on a reserve list if all of the team places were already taken so that he could reassign the place if somebody cancelled.